 Hillary, Jill and Vanessa were classmates with Jenn (of the home invasion producing poltergeist).
 They were freshman when she was a senior in high school and ran in some of the same Wellesley power circles.
 They belonged to what I found to be the most fascinating social group in town.

-See that tiny blond woman driving the silver Range Rover with two car seats in the back and a ACK sticker on the bumper?
-That bitch is gettin’ shit done.
+See that tiny blond woman driving the white Range Rover with two car seats in the back and a ACK sticker on the bumper?
 Don’t mistake her for some trophy wife.
 She’ll have her fourth baby soon enough (number of children is becoming a status symbol here), but in the meantime, she is managing a massive home renovation, shuttling three children to three different schools (two to private, one to public), crushing her third year in the Juniors (Wellesley’s own brand of the Junior League) and doing some home design consulting on the side.
 She’s balls-to-the-wall Paleo and takes the same spin class as Giselle and Tom.

 Wellesley was chock full of these women and they cocktailed and wealthy-benefactored together.
-Jenn emailed me and said some friends of hers wanted to have me over for drinks.
+Jenn emailed me to say that some friends of hers wanted to have me over for drinks.
 Her email subtly warned me that they were in the Range Rover crew.

 It was late September, I’d had my baby back in July, she came early just like her sisters.
 I am not the best at being pregnant, can never seem to make it through to the home stretch, but she was a toughy and did just fine.
 I did have to give up my part-time job at the library, though.
 I just couldn’t muster up the ability to be reliable anymore, one of the girls was always sick or refusing to sleep through the night.